-- 2.31 Much progress has already been made towards the regeneration of this area.
-Outline planning permission has been granted for 1,180 new homes, new retail, and leisure facilities, a playing field and a primary school.
+2.33 Much progress has already been made towards the regeneration of this area.
+Outline planning permission has been granted for 1,180 new homes, new retail centre, and leisure facilities, a playing field and a 1.5 form entry primary school.
 In the Riverside Road area, new offices have been constructed for Essex and Suffolk Water and Waveney District Council and Suffolk County Council.
 However, the Jeld Wen Factory site remains underutilised and a long lease on the site means it may not be available for redevelopment until the early 2020s.
-As such Policy WLP2.4 continues to allocate this area for mixed use development, with the objective of achieving a comprehensive approach to the delivery of 1,380 new homes and new employment development. - 2.32 The planned third vehicular crossing of Lake Lothing will traverse the eastern part of the site providing better north-south connections and further helping to stimulate regeneration in the area.
+As such Policy WLP2.4 continues to allocate this area for mixed use development, with the objective of achieving a comprehensive approach to the delivery of 1,380 new homes and new employment development.
+Should the existing permission for the primary school lapse, new permissions will require sufficient land for a 2 form entry primary school to reflect changing requirements.

+2.34 The planned third vehicular crossing of Lake Lothing will traverse the eastern part of the site providing better north-south connections and further helping to stimulate regeneration in the area.
 A pedestrian and cycle bridge at Brooke Peninsula connecting to Normanston Park is also proposed which will further help reduce the need to travel by car.
 This pedestrian and cycle bridge will provide the site with access to a multi-functional open space at Normanston Park which reduces the amount of open space needed on the site and enhance its deliverability.
+The pedestrian and cycle bridge will be an opening bridge in order to minimise impact on navigation.
 The regeneration of the site is also likely to significantly benefit from the planned strategic flood defence measures for Lake Lothing.